yeahitsjan/pawxel/README.md

 ![screenshot](https://pawxel.rocks/static/poster2.png)

-> The last screenshot tool you will use - I promise.
+> The last screenshot tool you will ever use - I promise.

 [Pawxel](https://pawxel.rocks) is a and free open-source screenshot tool heavily inspired by [Shottr](https://shottr.cc), with a focus on design and simplicity.